Age of Wonders: Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 IGN reviewer Jason Bates wrote, "if you are at all interested in turn-based strategy games with a fantasy theme, go get this game".
 Bates praised many of the game's features including the graphics, gameplay mechanics, editor, and online connectivity, but said the music was uninspiring and called the sound effects "serviceable but bland".
 AllGame's Nick Woods wrote: "If you love strategy and role playing games, Age of Wonders is worth the purchase", giving it three-and-a-half stars out of five.
 However, GameZone's Jason Lambert gave it 6.3 out of 10, writing: "Small flaws and annoyances made this game a little less than expected.
 If you are wanting to play something different than the Heroes of Might and Magic, Warlords, or the new Disciples, then you may want to try this game.
 If you are happy with what you are currently playing, then save your money and buy your mom a Christmas present".
 Greg Vederman of NextGen wrote that "Age of Wonders stands tall as one of the best games of the year".

-The game sold 20,975 copies by April 2000, and totaled 71,000 copies by October 2001.
+Domestically, the game sold 20,975 copies by April 2000, and totaled 71,000 copies by October 2001.
 Its global sales had reached roughly 200,000 units by March 2001.
 At the time, PC Player noted that Age of Wonders was "not necessarily one of the biggest sellers in gaming history", but that its commercial performance was adequate to justify a sequel.

 PC Gamer US and CNET Gamecenter nominated the game for their 1999 "Best Turn-Based Strategy Game" awards, both of which ultimately went to Sid Meier's Alpha Centauri.
 The staff wrote that the former game "took the tired fantasy-based theme we've seen time and again and breathed new life into it".

 Legacy

 Age of Wonders began the Age of Wonders series.
-It was followed by four sequels: Age of Wonders II: The Wizard's Throne, Age of Wonders: Shadow Magic, Age of Wonders III, and Age of Wonders: Planetfall.
+It was followed by five sequels: Age of Wonders II: The Wizard's Throne, Age of Wonders: Shadow Magic, Age of Wonders III, Age of Wonders: Planetfall and Age of Wonders 4.